 Proactively, and without officer assistance, the ALPR system hunts for license plates belonging to suspended or revoked drivers and stolen vehicles.
 Plate after plate, the system is running camera captures, sending automatic and instant alerts to your task force when a hot list match happens so officers can take appropriate action.

-3. ALPR Is An Investigative Aid
+3. ALPR technology Is An Investigative Aid

-ALPR systems receive AMBER and Silver Alerts, so officers in the field are aware of urgent matters involving abducted or missing persons.
+ALPR systems receive both AMBER and Silver Alerts, so officers in the field are aware of urgent matters involving abducted or missing persons.

 Police can deploy their license plate recognition system by inserting the car’s license plate number into a shared hot list, allowing every law enforcement car outfitted with the ALPR technology to search for the missing vehicle.
 Once the license plate reader sees the subject plate, it will alert officers.

-4. ALPR Helps Stop Drug-Related Activity
+4. ALPR systems Help Stop Drug-Related Activity

 The information collected for each and every license plate the ALPR system reads includes a license plate number, date and time stamps, GPS coordinates, and a color photo showing a significant portion of the vehicle and its immediate environment.

 Detectives can review data for specific periods of time and decipher important information, such as confirming a dealer or trafficking at a scene, as well as identifying traffic patterns and discovering vehicles that always travel together.
+Speaking of data, here are three things you should know about your LPR data.

-5. ALPR Aids In Homeland Security
+5. ALPR systems Aid In Homeland Security

 Most crimes and terrorist activities worldwide involve vehicles.
 In geographic areas that are experiencing a surge in vehicle-related crime, monitoring and tracking a large number of vehicles efficiently becomes prudent for law enforcement.